-This is supported by CPS, who state that domestic abuse is rarely a one-off.
-Instead the abuse will build up and get more frequent over time.
+This is supported by the CPS, who states that domestic abuse is rarely a one-off.
+Instead, the abuse will build up and get more frequent over time.
 The abuse used will also take many different forms over this time too.

-They’ll tell you it’ll never happen again, they’ll try to make amends and tell you they love you.
+They’ll tell you it’ll never happen again.
+They’ll try to make amends and tell you they love you.
 But this is all part of the abusive cycle.
-They do this because it makes the target of the abuse minimise the original abusive behavior.
+They do this because it makes the target of the abuse minimise the original abusive behaviour.

 If any of the abusive signs (although not a full list) resonate with you, then maybe you should fill in Women’s Aid’s online form.
-Which you can do by clicking here.
+You can do this by clicking here.

 Due to the prevalence of domestic abuse, the chances are you know someone who is being targeted by an abuser or has been targeted.
 The very nature of this kind of abuse, and the fact it happens behind closed doors, means you likely won’t even be aware of it happening.
 Which makes helping someone experiencing domestic abuse extremely difficult.

 Domestic abuse is a complex and difficult situation, not just for the person experiencing it, but also for you if you’re wanting to support the person.
-As such, you need to be patient for not just the other person, but for you as well.
+As such, you need to be patient not just with the other person, but with yourself as well.

 Furthermore, leaving an abusive relationship takes a lot of strength.
 Leaving the situation might also be beset by a lot of problems that need resolving first.
-For example, if they don’t have access to any finances or have a place they can go.
+For example, if they don’t have access to any finances or have a place they can go to.

 Listen to what they have to say, reassure them that they’re not alone, and make sure they know that they’re not to blame for the abuse they’ve been suffering.